Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Pathloss Fingerprint-Based Localization with Deep Learning

-Moreover, the bandwidth considered in the current paper does not allow for a well resolvability of the multi-path components.
-Indeed, in the considered setting, we have $\Delta \tau = 1/\textup{W} = 100$ns, so, when multiplied with the speed of light $c \approx 3 \times 10^8$ m/s, the difference between the paths should be at least $\Delta d = c \Delta \tau = 30$m for resolvability.
-In our dataset, we observe that around $92\%$ of NLOS direct paths don't satisfy this condition (cf. Fig \ref{fig:eCDF}), i.e., the difference of the length of the direct path and that of the dominant ray is less than 30m.
+Notice that in NLOS conditions using the length (range) of the direct path (assuming building penetration) would also incur several problems.
+First, we note that empirical evidence shows that loss due to penetration through a building is around $15-20$dB \cite{585GHzRappaport}.
+In an urban scenario, the associated direct path of an NLOS link is usually subject to blockage by numerous buildings.
+For devices with realistic noise figures and SNR requirements, the received power of such a path may go easily below the detection threshold.
+Furthermore, the bandwidth considered in the current paper does not allow for a well resolvability of the multi-path components.
+Indeed, in the considered setting, we have $\Delta \tau = 1/\textup{W} = 100$ns, so, when multiplied by the speed of light $c \approx 3 \times 10^8$ m/s, the difference between the paths should be at least $\Delta d = c \Delta \tau = 30$m for resolvability.
+In our dataset, we observe that around $92\%$ of NLOS direct paths don't satisfy this condition (cf. Fig \ref{fig:eCDF}), i.e., the difference of the length of the direct path and that of the dominant path is less than 30 m.
+Finally, whenever the direct path penetrates an obstacle, it incurs an {\em excess delay}